Henric Streitman: Between Facla and the far-right

 An occasional contributor to the Zionist review Renașterea Noastră, Streitman was still personally involved in debates about the "Jewish Question" in Romania.
 In late 1929, Streitman, Galaction, Felix Aderca and Wilhelm Filderman contributed to Iancu Klein's volume, Combaterea antisemitismului ("Defeating Antisemitism")—which also included pieces by several Romanian politicians—Mihai Antonescu, Paul Negulescu, Constantin Rădulescu-Motru, Alexandru Vaida-Voevod—, Jewish banker Aristide Blank, socialist Leon Ghelerter, and Zionist A. L. Zissu.
 During February 1934, he was a guest lecturer at a conference on this topic, organized Hasmonaea club and Rădulescu-Motru; he debated the religious aspect, while Mihai Ralea spoke on sociological issues, and Sami Singer discussed Zionism.
 In the years leading up to World War II, Romania made antisemitism an official policy.
-Goga took over as Prime Minister and, on the first day of 1938, withdrew the free travel permits on Romania's railway network for all Jewish journalists, specifically including Streitman.
+Goga took over as prime minister and, on the first day of 1938, withdrew the free travel permits on Romania's railway network for all Jewish journalists, specifically including Streitman.
 Max-Radu was arrested the following month, being tried as an alleged confidence man.

-Collaboration
+Nazi collaboration

-Under successive fascist regimes, Romania sealed its alliance with Nazi Germany and the Axis Powers, and returned with more policies of that nature.
+Under successive fascist regimes, Romania sealed its alliance with Nazi Germany and the Axis powers, and returned with more policies of that nature.
 On July 13, 1940, Streitman found himself included on lists of "Judaic writers" or "Hebrew thistles", who had "nothing in common with the spiritual structure of the Romanian peasant".
 Two days later, the ban on his entire work was made official.
 On August 16, Șeicaru briefly mentioned Streitman in Curentul as "one of the very characteristic personalities of a political world which today's events are irrevocably liquidating".

 When the Iron Guard imposed its National Legionary State, Streitman was among the Jews expelled from the Bucharest Journalists' Syndicate (September 23, 1940), though its leaders made sure that he would preserve his pension rights.
 The Guardists were eventually thrown out by Conducător Ion Antonescu during the clashes of January 1941.
 In March, I. P. Prundeni wrote in the official newspaper, Porunca Vremii, that there could be no return to the democratic regime as embodied by Titulescu and his followers.
 Prundeni referred to Streitman as one of Titulescu's Jewish backers, and claimed that he had once served time in prison.
 Radu Lecca, appointed as Jewish Affairs Commissioner, initially considered relaxing some of the antisemitic decrees, and consulted Zissu on the issue.
 As recalled by Zissu, they also discussed Streitman: "I drew up a little portrait of him, depicting him as a first-rate newspaperman, willing to do just about anything for cash, as one who was never active in Jewish political life, and as a liar."